aws-samples/automated-llm-insight-discovery-framework/docs/AWS_Cloud9_Quicksight_Deployment_Manual.md

 ### Getting Started
 Please follow these steps to prepare your system for deploying the prototype.

+The deployment process outlined below is specifically designed for the `us-east-1` region.

 #### Prerequisites

 Before beginning the deployment, ensure you meet the following prerequisites: